 The beach at Shingle Street is wild and exposed, being home to a carpet of wild flowers in the late spring and summer.
 The waters are hazardous, however, marking the point where the outgoing River Ore meets the North Sea breakers; there is a strong tide run.
 The North Weir bell buoy sounds an alarm at the submerged end of Orford Ness’ sand spit.
 This area was once a thriving fishing community.
-More recently, Barnes Wallis’ bouncing bombs were tested here in World War 2, leading to the demise of the Lifeboat Inn, by the beach.
+More recently, Barnes Wallis’ bouncing bombs were tested here in World War 2, leading to the demise of the Lifeboat Inn, which once sat by the beach.